wearep3r/backplane/README.md

 To develop and run modern web-based applications you need a few core ingredients, like a reverse-proxy handling request routing, a way to manage containers and a way to deploy your code. **backplane** offers this for local development as well as on production nodes in a seemless way.

-**shipmate** makes it easy to bypass long CI pipelines and deploy your application to a remote backplane host with ease.
+**backplane** makes it easy to bypass long CI pipelines and deploy your application to a remote backplane host with ease.

 **backplane** is mainly aimed at small to medium sized development teams or solo-developers that don't require complex infrastructure.
 Use it for rapid prototyping or simple deployment scenarios where the full weight of modern CI/CD and PaaS offerings just isn't bearable.